 Meet Our Staff Here

 Youth and Family Psychotherapy Services is established under the umbrella of M. Gorman Psychological Associates at William James College.

 YFPS is located at William James College.
 The address is 1 Wells Avenue, Newton, MA.
 The offices are on the 4th floor.
-To address ongoing COVID-19 social distancing guidelines, we currently deliver our services virtually via Zoom Video Communications.
+Most of our services are delivered virtually via Zoom Video Communications.
 To utilize Zoom for video conferences, families must have a computer, tablet, or phone with a working internal or external microphone and camera.
 For those families without access to Zoom or for those for whom it is clinically indicated, we also offer a limited number of in-person appointments.

 Multi-Family Dialectical Behavior Therapy Skills Training Group